ForestAdmin/agent-nodejs/docs/agent-customization/charts/README.md

 # From your agent

-Sometimes, charts data are closely tied to your business.
+Sometimes, chart data are closely tied to your business.
 Forest Admin allows you to code how the data fueling any given chart is computed.

 This is done in three steps: